 Those who do not meet the criteria for an authorized certified copy may receive an informational only copy.
 The words “Informational, Not a Valid Document to Establish Identity” will be imprinted across the face of the copy.

 The Office of Vital Statistics can provide authorized certified or informational only death certificates for deaths from 1966-present.
 For certificates prior to 1966, you must contact or go to the County Clerk-Recorder’s Office.

 Payment types accepted are cash, checks, and credit cards (Visa and Mastercard only).

 Application Process: (Note: For requests pre 1966 records, contact County Clerks Recorder’s Office 650-363-4500)

 A completed application and a notarized Certificate of Identity form signed under penalty of perjury by the authorized requestor are required for all orders sent by mail.
 Mail the notarized application, a self-addressed envelope, and the required payment by a check or money order only (payable against a USA bank) payable to Office of Vital Statistics.
 Mail to: Office of Vital Statistics at 225 37th Ave, San Mateo, CA 94403

 Mail processing time is 3-5 days.
 If you wish to have us expedite your request, please enclose a pre-paid priority envelope with the required completed mailing forms from the US Postal Service along with your notarized application and check or money order.
 We are unable to expedite mail using UPS or FedEx.

 In person processing time is 5-15 minutes.
 If you are an authorized individual, you may come into our office to purchase a certified death certificate.
-You must complete the application form which includes a sworn statement, under penalty of perjury, in the office where the record is on file, in order to receive an authorized certified copy.
+You must complete the application form online at the Kiosk in our office, which includes a sworn statement under penalty of perjury, in order to receive an authorized certified copy.